Part 1 Pre-Seclusion Era

 Some of the landed families may have also traded places, such as, say, just for argument, the Malfoys of Northumberland setting it about that they were returning to France (well, their neighbors had always suspected they were secretly papists) and their estate was reportedly purchased by a family named Crouch about whom nothing was known.
 While meanwhile, the Crouches of Wiltshire set it about that they had come into property in the North, sold out, and their former holdings were taken over by a family named Malfoy who kept themselves strictly to themselves.

-It would have been during this period that a cadre of wizarding merchants, under Ministry sanction formed Consortiums, which effectively operated as coalitions of importers of such staple goods as foodstuffs, textiles, building materials and most other consumable products that were neither magical in themselves nor magically produced, for the purposes of serving the needs of this newly secluded society.
+It would have been during this period that a cadre of wizarding merchants, under Ministry sanction formed trade Consortiums, which effectively operated as coalitions of importers of such staple goods as foodstuffs, textiles, building materials and most other consumable products that were neither magical in themselves nor magically produced, for the purposes of serving the needs of this newly secluded society.

 In a few cases the wizarding landowners may even have gone to the extent of breaking the entail on as much of their property as they could, liquidating their holdings, and using the proceeds as capital with which to establish themselves in the new wizarding Consortiums inside the secluded world.
 Many of the present day fortunes of prominent wizarding families were founded in this manner.
 Membership in these Consortiums are probably the source of most of the more notable wizarding fortunes of the present day.
-And might not be unassociated with elegibility for the Wizengamot.
-The formation of new, specialized Consortiums may well be the source for the more notable wizarding fortunes of tomorrow.
+And might not be unassociated with eligibility for the Wizengamot.
+The formation of new, more specialized Consortiums may well be the source for the more notable wizarding fortunes of tomorrow.

 The production of goods from estates which remained in their owners’ hands were, and continue to be, managed at some remove by their original owners’ descendants, and are ultimately transported to, distributed, and sold within the wizarding world.
 But, although the more recently-developed spells sealing off such wizarding districts as Diagon Alley from Muggle access had attained a reasonably high level of sophistication by that time, throughout the rest of the country most wizarding families had to make do with older, more primitive methods of hiding themselves.
 Rather a lot of them seem to have chosen to simply educate their children at home and hide in plain sight.